ENCCS/julia-for-hpc/content/interfacing.rst

      7.0

-The :code:`fortran_julia.f90` file and a Jupyter notebook file (`fortran_julia.ipynb`) containing the above examples for interfacing Julia with Fortran are provided in the `github repository <https://github.com/ENCCS/julia-for-hpc/tree/main/content/code>`__.
+The :code:`fortran_julia.f90` file and a Jupyter notebook file (:code:`fortran_julia.ipynb`) containing the above examples for interfacing Julia with Fortran are provided in the `github repository <https://github.com/ENCCS/julia-for-hpc/tree/main/content/code>`__.